PairHits program

 --step=value

-The step of selecting a key from the "first" sequence when building a hash table.
-Default value is 1.
+The step of selecting a key from the “first” sequence when building a hash table.
+The default value is 1.

 -q value